 The body is a remarkable machine and can adapt to anything if you give it the support and time.
 Humans naturally developed the ability to run so they could hunt, but with the rise of modern technology, that natural ability was lost in the western world.
 That is until it became familiar again as a sport and hobby (jogging).

-The problems arise when you get someone who’s never grown up running to run from scratch with an unsuitable pair of shoes.
-Born to Run is a great book and I would recommend anyone to read it.
+The problems arise when you get someone who’s never grown up running and lace them up with a pair of shoes.
+Born to Run is a great book and I would recommend anyone to give it a read.
 The book goes into more depth surrounding our running origins and the influence of running shoes versus barefoot running.
 Barefoot running isn’t something any of us can naturally do anymore as our feet have adapted to wearing shoes.
 I wouldn’t advise anyone to try and run a long distance event for the first time in a pair of barefoot shoes or barefoot altogether!

 I noticed when I started to run that it was my shoes that were wrong for my feet and they began giving me shin splints.
 I gave it some time and tried various kinds of shoes with different support for my collapsing arch.
 Eventually, I found the right fit.
-I have gradually changed my shoes over the years to adapt to a more neutral shoe.
+I have gradually strengthened my feet and changed my shoes over the years to adapt to a more neutral shoe.
 I wouldn’t go with a barefoot approach, but I have been able to reduce the amount of support I need in a shoe and go more minimal.
 The second problem, combined with running shoes, is the prolonged time we spend pounding on pavement.
 The very linear and repetitive movement when running on a hard surface can have a serious toll on our joints and bones that can lead to injury from over usage.
-The heavy weight of our body is slamming down on our joints with no real give compared to a naturally cushioned surface.
-I’ve found that the longer I go on pavement, I require more cushion in a shoe and need to replace them more often.
+The heavyweight of our body is slamming down on our joints with no real give compared to a naturally cushioned surface.
+I’ve found that the longer I go on the pavement, I require more cushion in a shoe and need to replace them more often.
 Trails have the benefit of being softer and uneven that forces us to move in more than just the forward direction.
+I would also say that trail running doesn’t require the same foot support as road running since each foot impact is different.

 It’s so important to keep an open mind when looking for the right shoe as the way your feet land can have a domino effect on the rest of your leg, which can lead to shin splints, IT band issues, and knee problems.